gardener/gardener/docs/usage/shoot_updates.md

 * `.spec.provider.workers[].providerConfig`
 * `.spec.provider.workers[].cri.name`
 * `.spec.provider.workers[].kubernetes.version` (except for patch version changes)
-* `.status.credentials.rotation.certificateAuthorities.lastInitiationTime` (changed by gardener when a shoot CA rotation is initiated)
+* `.status.credentials.rotation.certificateAuthorities.lastInitiationTime` (changed by Gardener when a shoot CA rotation is initiated)
-* `.status.credentials.rotation.serviceAccountKey.lastInitiationTime` (changed by gardener when a shoot service account signing key rotation is initiated)
+* `.status.credentials.rotation.serviceAccountKey.lastInitiationTime` (changed by Gardener when a shoot service account signing key rotation is initiated)

 Generally, the provider extension controllers might have additional constraints for changes leading to rolling updates, so please consult the respective documentation as well.